raymondpang365/version-control-guide/README.md

 In rebase, no extra commits are created, but the exiting commits that you created are moved.

-You can find that the commits has changed the hash because the timeline is changed, the hash has to be recalculated.
+In rebase you can find that the commits has changed the hash because the timeline is changed, the hash has to be recalculated.